-Malcolm is an actor, writer, director and composer who is well known to Radio 4 audiences for his long-running role (21 years) as Graham Ryder in The Archers.
-As a composer, Malcolm’s work includes: Travels with My Aunt (Chocolate Factory); The Madness of George III (Apollo); When We Are Married (Garrick, Olivier Award nomination for Best Revival); The History Boys (West Yorkshire Playhouse); While the Sun Shines (Theatre Royal Bath); Hay Fever (Minneapolis); Charlie and the Chocolate Factory (Leicester Haymarket); plus national tours of Single Spies, The Lady in the Van, Blue/Orange and Lord Arthur Savile’s Crime.
+Malcolm is an actor, writer, director and composer who is well known to Radio 4 audiences for his long-running role (22 years) as Graham Ryder in The Archers.
+As a composer, Malcolm’s work includes scores for: Travels with My Aunt (Chocolate Factory); The Madness of George III (Apollo); When We Are Married (Garrick, Olivier Award nomination for Best Revival); The History Boys (West Yorkshire Playhouse); While the Sun Shines (Theatre Royal Bath); Hay Fever (Minneapolis); Charlie and the Chocolate Factory (Leicester Haymarket); The Tempest and The Caucasian Chalk Circle (Pitlochry Festival Theatre); A Midsummer Night's Dream (Wolsey, Ipswich); plus national tours of Single Spies, The Lady in the Van, Blue/Orange and Lord Arthur Savile’s Crime.
 He has also written the book, music and lyrics for: The Good Companions (Bristol Old Vic); The Wild Party and Hard Times (Tobacco Factory).

-Theatre credits as writer/director include: The Shakespeare Revue (RSC, West End, Off-Broadway); An Actor’s Life For Me and Crackers & Spice (Bristol Old Vic); Masterpieces (Birmingham Rep); Love etc (Bucharest); The Masque of Summer (Florence); A Viennese Christmas Gala (British Philharmonic Concert Orchestra); The Kit-Kat Club (Bloomsbury Ballroom); The Cocktail Hour (Tate Britain) starring Penelope Keith; and - for HRH The Prince of Wales - A Marvellous Party starring Patricia Routledge and Patrick Stewart (Highgrove and St James’s Palace).
+Theatre credits as writer/director include: The Shakespeare Revue (RSC, West End, Off-Broadway); An Actor’s Life For Me and Crackers & Spice (Bristol Old Vic); Masterpieces (Birmingham Rep); Love etc (Bucharest); The Masque of Summer (Florence); Laughed Out of Court (Royal Courts of Justice); Rags to Riches (Hampton Court Palace); Shakespeare in Season (Kew Gardens); The Land of Lost Content (King's Concert Hall); A Viennese Christmas Gala (British Philharmonic Concert Orchestra); Wicked Women (UK Tour); The Kit-Kat Club (Bloomsbury Ballroom); The Cocktail Hour (Tate Britain) starring Penelope Keith; and - for HRH The Prince of Wales - A Marvellous Party starring Patricia Routledge and Patrick Stewart (Highgrove and St James’s Palace).